Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

 We now show how the longitudinal coupling field can result in the transparency of the SFQ to the transverse coupling fields.
 Let us first give the solutions of the Hamiltonian in Eq.~(\ref{eq:11a}).
 We assume that the solutions $|\Psi\rangle$ of Eq.~(\ref{eq:11a}) have the following form

-Because of the expansion with the Bessel functions in the Hamiltonian corresponding to Eq.~(\ref{eq:11a}), there are many resonant peaks under the frequency matching condition $\omega_{q}=(n+1)\omega_{0}$.
+According to the expansion of the Hamiltonian in Eq.~(\ref{eq:11a}), there are many resonant peaks under the frequency matching condition $\omega_{q}=(n+1)\omega_{0}$.
 If we assume that the frequency of the driving field satisfies the condition $\omega_{0}=\omega_{q}/(n+1)$, then the time-dependent parameters $A(t)$ and $B(t)$ can be given by

 Here, $A(0)$ and $B(0)$ are given by the initial conditions of Eq.~(\ref{eq:19}).
 The Rabi frequency $\Omega_{n}$ and the parameter $\Delta_{n}$ are given by